-Those schools were the top 25 in 1988, when I first started to compile and analyze the data.
+The Top 25 schools were the top 25 in 1988, when I first started to compile and analyze the data.
 In those days, the limitations of technology and my own time were such that I had to draw the line somewhere, and the top 25 seemed like a good place.
-While some of the universities have fallen outside that income-based top 25 at varying points in the intervening years, the Top 25 today is the same as it was 1988.
+While some of the universities have fallen outside that income-based top 25 at varying points in the intervening years, the Top 25 today is almost identical to what it was 1988.

 That top 25 incorporates a wide array of universities.
 While they have much in common, there are also differences.
 The most comparable grouping is the self-styled “U 15”.